orangedude27/5DimMods/README.md

 ## Mod list
 ### Core module
   - **Core**.
-    - Core, library and settings of 5Dim's mod.
+    - Core, library and settings of OD27 fork of 5Dim's mod.
     - You can install our modules in your current saved game without any problem.
     -  **REQUIRED for any other module**